Frequently asked questions and tips for applicants

 If you are having any troubles with tenancy issues and need some more help you can sign a disclosure form.
 This means that we can talk to your support person or worker with your permission.

 You have the right to enjoy your home and live without noisy and rude neighbours.
 We want you to feel safe in your home.
 If you are having trouble, try to sort out the problem with your neighbour.
-If this does not work, talk to your client service officer at your local FACS Housing office about what is going on.
+If this does not work, talk to your client service officer about what is going on.

 Visitors